 - Craftmakers will write a 150-word story for their piece that tells its unique Little Compton story.
 LCHS Executive Director Marjory O’Toole is available to assist you with your story, if you would like.

 - Due to possible space limitations in the exhibit area, all submissions will be reviewed without the maker’s name by a three-person jury in early June.

 - It is our goal to accept as many works from as many makers, at varying levels of experience, as possible.

 - Accepted works will be displayed in the Inspired Craft exhibition from July to October 2023.
 Any unaccepted works must be picked up by June 9.

 - Participating craftspeople may choose whether or not to offer their craft for sale and will determine the sales price.
 If the item sells, the craftmaker will receive 80% of the sales price, and the Historical Society will retain 20% of the sales price.
 Sold items must remain in the exhibit until the close of the exhibition.

 - Craftmakers with an item accepted into the exhibition will be our guests at the June 30, Exhibit Preview Party.

-Please join us for an informational meeting and an initial viewing of inspirational crafts from our collection on October 6, at 7 PM.
-Pre-registration requested at email@example.com.
-Anyone unable to attend this meeting is asked to contact Marjory O’Toole at firstname.lastname@example.org or 401-635-4035 to schedule a visit at another time.
+To view the crafts from our collection, makers are asked to contact Marjory O’Toole at email@example.com or 401-635-4035 to make an appointment.
 The historic crafts will remain available for viewing (repeat visits are fine) by appointment through April 20, 2023.